International Experiences Approval Form

 Selecting International Experiences

 With so many program options from which to choose, finding the right combination for the IP and for your language might seem daunting.
 To help with that process, we have created major-specific pathways showing recommended program combinations for each language as well as the English language options.
-All students are strongly encouraged to complete a set of international experiences for the International Plan that are recommended on these sheets, which can be found on the recommended programs for your major page.
-You can learn more about individual study abroad programs by clicking the program links in the recommended pathways documents or by exploring the study abroad website.
-If you are considering a Global Internship or Research program (GRIP) or opportunity, check out tips to get started on the IP international experiences requirement page and a wealth of resources on the GRIP website
+International Plan students are strongly encouraged to complete a recommended set of international experiences to fulfill their IP international experience requirement.
+See the recommended programs for your major page for lists.

 Using Global Research or Internship Opportunities